-The purpose of this project is to replace primary sludge pumps, thickener pumps, and installation of sludge macerators, flow meters, and other ancillary system improvements at the Metro Wastewater Treatment Plant.
+The purpose of this project is to replace primary sludge pumps, thickener pumps, install sludge macerators, flow meters, and other ancillary system improvements at the Metro Wastewater Treatment Plant.
 Bonding of \$3,500,000 was authorized in December 2012.
-As of May 2015, approximately \$2.3 million of total project monies have been spent.
-The project is scheduled to be completed in December 2015.
+As of April 2016, approximately \$2.4 million of total project monies have been spent.
+The project is scheduled to be completed in June 2016 as final construction